home icon

 After laying, flooring installations can require some cleaning to remove cement and mortar residue from the quarry tiles.
 In this case, we would suggest the use of a product such as Lithofin KF Cement Residue Cleaner.
 This can also be used to remove other hardened dirt layers.
 Due care should be taken during cleaning to avoid contaminating other areas and the product’s health and safety measures should be strictly adhered to.

-General Cleaning and Maintenance
+Cleaning and Maintenance

 Sealing of Ketley Quarry Tiles is not necessary.
 However, in certain situations such as around a lavatory or shower, where limescale can build up, a sealer can help with cleaning regimes.
-For more information on suitable sealants, take a look at the Lithofin range of products https://casdron.co.uk Any such treatments applied would detract from the natural slip-resistant properties of the tiles and also provide a medium that would attract and retain dirt and other contaminants.
+For more information on suitable sealants, take a look at the Lithofin range of products https://casdron.co.uk Any such treatments applied would detract from the natural slip-resistant properties of the tiles and also provide a medium that would attract and retain dirt and other contaminants and c

 Disclaimer The information and recommendations given here are provided as guidelines to good practice.
 However, since conditions of use and workmanship are beyond the control of the company, its agents and consultants, the information and advice are given without acceptance of any responsibility by the company, its agents or consultants in any way whatsoever.